 - tell them if a costume, swim suit or other item will be required.

 - get parent’s phone numbers so you can contact them in case of an emergency

-- ask about allergies – parents may assume you know because the school knows
+- ask about allergies when they call to confirm – parents may assume you know because the school knows

-Decide on the kind of invitation is best suited to your situation.
+Decide on the kind of party invitation that is required:

 - the fill-in invitation is perfect for moms to put on the fridge to remind everyone of the date

 - the customized invitation can include a photo and hint at the the theme